 Few transitions are as momentous as our national elections.
 The just-concluded 2016 electoral process and ongoing political transition undoubtedly provide us with many reflection points that can be invaluable in making this a fruitful transition in the work of nation-building.
 That is, if we pay sufficient attention.

-Thus through this piece, I make my modest contribution to a list of points whose significance calls for more sober discussion.CONTINUING THE
+Thus through this piece, I make my modest contribution to a list of points whose significance calls for more sober discussion.CONTINUING THE DEMOCRATIC PROJECT

 In reaction to the country’s international renown for its “culture of impunity,” anti-corruption was central to the Aquino administration’s election campaign.
 As a result, in the last six years we have seen one big fish after another brought before a court of law on corruption charges.
 No longer do we stand in awe of countries like South Korea for their history of prosecuting their erring presidents.